LukeGrahamLandry/franca/docs/comptime.md

 without needing to write tedious bindings.
 Since it compiles to the same ir as franca code, you can use c libraries at comptime as well, and cross compile them, and introspect on thier types.

 > See the comment at the top of that file for limitations.
-Most of the language works but not everything yet
+Most of the language works but not everything yet.
 > You can't export macros to franca but they can be used internally by the c program.
-No thread_local, no atomics, no complex numbers, no inline assembly.
+> No thread_local, no atomics, no complex numbers, no inline assembly.
-> Not all stdlib only standard headers are usable yet because i want to make cross compiling easy and not depend on system files.
+> Not all stdlib standard headers are usable yet because i want to make cross compiling easy and not depend on system files.

 but some examples of libraries that do work:
 - wuffs